 Now, as the end of her own life approaches, Esther wants that chasm in her life and the life of her family to be filled with knowing not only where their son and brother is buried but also to mark his grave with a stone that tells the world that he lived- though very briefly, is loved, and is remembered.

-Those of you who have read my previous writing will know that we, too, are bereaved parents, and that our baby son also died at birth, 24 years ago.
+Those of you who have read my previous writing will know that we, too, are bereaved parents, and that our baby son also died at birth, in 1990.
 Unlike our friends, we have the comfort of being able to visit his grave whenever we so choose.
 For a number of years, it being a new cemetery, his grave stood alone in what was the designated ‘children’s section’, out by the cemetery fence and separated from the ‘adult’ section.
 Now, sadly, there are three small graves in that section.
 But all are visited regularly and cared for.

 Since our son’s death, we – and particularly my wife Jo – have been involved in Sands, the UK charity that supports those whose babies have died: either still-born or soon after birth.
 Jo promised Esther that she would do everything she could to provide her with the information that she so desperately wanted.